 Roof flashing is a vital part of the roofing system and should be installed by a qualified contractor.

-In this article, we'll take a closer look at roof flashing and explain its importance in protecting your home from water damage.
+In this article, we'll take a closer look at roof flashing, its importance in protecting your home from water damage, and what different types of roof flashing are.

 What Is the Purpose of Roof Flashing?